solo-io/kdiag/README.md

 Note: most of the tools here (except for logs) require kubernetes 1.23+.

+Note: This software is beta quality. it seems to work, but there are definitely some bugs lurking around.

 To install, add kubectl-diag to your PATH; krew install coming soon.

 Examples: